-This movie-night favorite is a low-energy-density food—for 90 calories, you could eat 3 cups of air-popped corn but whereas for the same number of calories you can just have a quarter cup of potato chips.
-This means, that a quarter cup of potato chips has 90 calories whereas 3 cups of plain air popped popcorns has just 90 calories, so it is more filling.
+This movie-night favourite is a low-energy-density food—for 90 calories, you could eat 3 cups of air-popped corn but whereas for the same number of calories you can just have a quarter cup of potato chips.
+This means, that a quarter cup of potato chips has 90 calories whereas 3 cups of plain air-popped popcorns have just 90 calories, so it is more filling.
 Popcorn takes up more room in your stomach, and seeing a big bowl of it in front of you tricks you into thinking that you’re eating more calories and that you’ll feel full when you’re finished.

 Feel even fuller: Sprinkle some red pepper on popcorns or any meal.
 In a recent Purdue University study, people who added a half teaspoon of the spice to their meal felt less hungry.

-Feel even fuller: Split the fig into half and add protein such as a teaspoon of cheese or add walnuts.
+Feel even fuller: Split the fig in half and add protein such as a teaspoon of cheese or add walnuts.

 Feel even fuller: Sprinkle almonds on top of your bowl.
-“The nuts pack protein and fiber and contain unsaturated fats that can help stabilize insulin levels,” regulating blood sugar.
+“The nuts pack protein and fibre and contain unsaturated fats that can help stabilize insulin levels,” regulating blood sugar.

 10. Wheat berries

-Wheat berries are whole-wheat kernels which contain one of the highest amounts of protein and fiber per serving of any grain (6 grams of protein and 6 grams of fiber).
+Wheat berries are whole-wheat kernels which contain one of the highest amounts of protein and fibre per serving of any grain (6 grams of protein and 6 grams of fibre).

-Protein triggers the hormone ghrelin to tell our brain that we are satisfiedand fiber activates appetite-suppressing gut hormones.
+Protein triggers the hormone ghrelin to tell our brain that we are satisfied and fibre activates appetite-suppressing gut hormones.